Key takeaways

 How soon do hydrochlorothiazide side effects start?

 Hydrochlorothiazide’s diuretic effects begin within an hour or two of taking the capsule or tablet and peak in one to five hours.
-Some side effects may appear during that time, including diarrhea, nausea, and vomiting.
-Allergic reactions, however, could happen very rapidly even after taking the first dose.
+Some side effects may occur during this time, including diarrhea, nausea, and vomiting.
+Allergic reactions, however, can occur very rapidly, even after taking the first dose.
 Many other side effects are delayed and could take days, weeks, or months to manifest.

 How long do hydrochlorothiazide side effects last?

-The body will adapt to hydrochlorothiazide, so some side effects may get better over time as you get used to the medicine.
+The body will adapt to hydrochlorothiazide, so some side effects may lessen over time as you get used to the medicine.
 Those that don’t will mostly resolve after the drug has been stopped, particularly the most common side effects.
-Even hair loss is often reversible when caused by drugs like hydrochlorothiazide
+Even hair loss is often reversible when caused by drugs like hydrochlorothiazide.

 What are the long-term side effects of hydrochlorothiazide?

 Most of hydrochlorothiazide’s side effects will get better after the drug has been stopped.
-Some may require time to get better, such as allergic reactions or gout.
-Some side effects such as skin cancer or kidney damage may have long-term or lifelong consequences.
+Some conditions may require time to improve, such as allergic reactions or gout.
+Some side effects, such as skin cancer or kidney damage, may have long-term or lifelong consequences.

 Hydrochlorothiazide contraindications